LispEngineer/fpga-spi-peripherals/README.md

   * Binary mode only (i.e., RGB non-grayscale)
 * UHM demo
 * ILI9488 480x320 LCD with 60x20 character interface
+  * This needs to be debugged when I get a fixed panel
+* JY-MCU JY-LKM1638 V:1.2 with bi-color LEDs using the
+  LED&KEY controller with additional input for the bi-color LEDs
+  * Default LED is green, bi-color LED is red.
+  * Requires 5V to work properly with the DE2-115.

 ## Known Bugs

+ILI9488

 * Every now and then, upon download, the ILI9488 gets into an odd mode where it is off by a little bit